 \subsubsection{WER performance of finite length LDPC codes}

-The WER performance of different block lengths is illustrated by Fig. \ref{fig: finite_LDPC_1}.
-We used the same channel conditions and coding rate as in scenario 1 in the previous subsection.
-This figure approves the DE results for an asymptotic block length.
+The probability of Density Evolution Outage $P_{DEO}$ is a lower bound of the WER of LDPC ensembles without cycles in its Tanner graph, which is illustrated in Fig. \ref{fig: irregular finite length} for irregular codes and in Fig. \ref{fig: finite_LDPC_1} for the regular code of scenario 1.
+In the latter, we augment the blocklength to show that the WER of LDPC codes is independent of the block length.
+The results shows that inequality (\ref{DEO lowerbound}) is very tight in this case.

-\subsection{Comparison with previous work}
+\subsection{Comparison with Previous Work}

 As mentioned in the introduction, especially rate-compatible punctured convolutional codes (RCPC) have been used in coded cooperation.
 The main drawback of these codes is that the WER increases with the logarithm of the block length to the power $d$ where $d$ is the diversity order \cite{bou2004tcd}, \cite{bou2005aoc}, whereas the WER of near-outage codes should be independent of the block length.
-This can be seen clearly on Fig. \ref{fig: finite_LDPC_2}, where we show the WER of two rate-compatible non-recursive non-systematic (75,53,47) convolutional codes with blocklength 500 and 5000 respectively.
-We used the same channel conditions and coding rate as in scenario 1 in subsection \ref{subsec: infinite length}. \\ We also compared with another protocol, Decode and Forward (DF), using near-outage LDPC codes for this protocol.
+This can be seen clearly on Fig. \ref{fig: finite_LDPC_2}, where we show the WER of two rate-compatible non-recursive non-systematic (75,53,47) convolutional codes with block length 500 and 5000 respectively.
+We used the same channel conditions and coding rate as in scenario 1.

+We also compared with another protocol, Decode and Forward (DF), using near-outage LDPC codes for this protocol.
 Despite the fact that this implementation has near-outage performance, the WER performance is worse than that of our code construction.
 The reason is that the outage probability limit of DF is higher than that of coded cooperation.